azuthedev/GET-PRICE/README.md

 ## Features

 - Check price based on pickup and dropoff coordinates
-- Return prices for all vehicle categories
+- Return prices for all vehicle categories as an array
 - Fixed price overrides for common routes
 - Distance-based minimum fares
 - Dynamic pricing based on distance, zones, and time